Implications of tax debt for business owners

 Traditional lenders take a dim view of tax debt.
 Usually, they won’t lend to business owners with outstanding tax debt, even if they have a payment arrangement with ATO.
 Having tax debt will limit finance options.
 For example, a business owner will find it difficult to get many forms of business finance or a personal home loan if there’s an outstanding debt to the ATO.

-Soon, the ATO will be able to report business tax debts to credit reporting agencies if the amount owed is more than $100,000 and more than 90 days overdue.
+Since 2020, the ATO has been able to report business tax debts to credit reporting agencies if the amount owed is more than $100,000 and more than 90 days overdue.
 Having tax debts included in credit reports could damage future prospects of attaining the business or personal finance needed in the future.

 Even if a business owner is able to get a payment plan with the ATO, the full amount of the debt will be payable on demand if a single payment is missed or if any future tax obligations (such as BAS payments) are missed.